 OPERATING TIP: If you want quick QSY capability, do a tune operation as described above on your favorite frequencies, using each antenna you might select.
-This stores the correct settings in the KAT500 memory so they will be recalled almost instantly when you return to that frequency.
-If you have changed your antenna system, it may be helpful to use the KAT500 Utility program to erase the previously stored data before tuning again to establish the new settings (see Utility Program, page 12)
+This stores the correct settings in the KAT500 memory so the antenna and tune settings will be recalled almost instantly when you return to that frequency.
+If you have changed your antenna system, it may be helpful to use the KAT500 Utility program to erase the previously stored data before tuning again to establish the new settings (see Utility Program, page 14)